Kodi is knocked off Google following DMCA takedown request

 - Kodi 19 'Matrix' with Python 3 now available to download, but be warned

-As reported by TorrentFreak, Digiturk complains that: "The infringed content is sports content (illegal video stream) branded and watermarked with the trademark/logo BEIN SPORTS HD".Th takedown request makes reference to hundreds of URLs, with Kodi-related link mentioned five times.
+As reported by TorrentFreak, Digiturk complains that: "The infringed content is sports content (illegal video stream) branded and watermarked with the trademark/logo BEIN SPORTS HD".The takedown request makes reference to hundreds of URLs, with Kodi-related links mentioned five times.

 Included among the 328 links are not only Kodi plugins, but at position 223, the official Kodi download page.

-Note: UPDATE: Kodi is back in Google search results